Judas Magnes Hebrew University

 November 5, 1933

-In a speech marking the opening of the 1933-34 academic year, Judah Magnes, the President of the Hebrew University in Jerusalem, outlined a plan for the University’s expansion.
-It included the creation of fourteen new positions for Jewish professors from Germany.
-They lost their positions as part of Nazi policy to dehumanize Jews in German society.
+In a speech marking the opening of the 1933-34 academic year, Judah Magnes, the president of the Hebrew University of Jerusalem, outlines a plan for the university’s expansion.
+It includes 14 new positions for Jewish professors from Germany who lost their positions as part of the Nazi policy to dehumanize Jews.

-$60,000 was raised by the university from the Joint Distribution Committee, the American Friends of the Hebrew University, the American Jewish Physicians Committee and the American Academic Assistance Committee to provide for the German professors.
+The university raises $60,000 from the American Jewish Joint Distribution Committee, the American Friends of the Hebrew University, the American Jewish Physicians Committee and the American Academic Assistance Committee to provide for the German professors.